Ardhangi

 Ardhangi is a 1955 Indian Telugu-language drama film, produced and directed by P. Pullayya under the Ragini Pictures banner.
 It stars Akkineni Nageswara Rao, Santha Kumari, and Savitri.
-Music is composed by Master Venu and B. Narasimha Rao.
-Acharya Aatreya scripted the film based on Maddipatla Suri's Telugu translation of the Bengali novel Swayamsidda written by Manilal Banerjee.
+The film's music is composed by Master Venu and B. Narasimha Rao.
+Acharya Aatreya wrote the script based on Maddipatla Suri's Telugu translation of the Bengali novel Swayamsidda written by Manilal Banerjee.
 The film was successful at the box office.
 It received the National Film Award for Best Feature Film in Telugu and the Filmfare Award for Best Film - Telugu.
 The film was remade in Tamil as Pennin Perumai and in Hindi as Bahurani (1963).